 In the media

-More than six hundred years ago, the Sint Elisabethsvloed flooded Dordrecht.
-To commemorate this, four bridges in the region and the Drierivierenpunt will display a fairy light show for almost a week.
+Over six hundred years ago, the Sint Elisabethsvloed flooded Dordrecht.
+To commemorate this, four bridges in the region and the Drierivierenpunt were sensationally illuminated for almost a week with a fairy light show.

 MERWEDEBRUG

-In Papendrecht, Fokker once started developing aircraft based on water.
-This resulted in seaplanes, which can take off from the water and also land on it.
-From this came a large aviation industry, which is enormously important in Papendrecht.
+In Papendrecht, Fokker once started developing aircraft starting from water.
+This resulted in seaplanes, which could take off from the water and also land on it.
+From this emerged a major aviation industry, which was hugely important for Papendrecht.

 ZWIJNDRECHT BRIDGE